 For over 20 years, we have issued reports and testimonies that highlighted the need for reform of federal concession laws and policies.
 Our most recent work, which I have just summarized, is further evidence of the need for reform.
-Based on this body of work, it is our view that any efforts at reforming concessions should consider (1) encouraging greater competition in the awarding of concession agreements, including eliminating preferential rights of renewal; and (2) promoting more consistency by including all of the land management agencies as part of concessions reform.
-In addition, Congress may also wish to consider providing opportunities for the land management agencies to retain at least a portion of their concession fees.
+Based on this body of work, it is our view that any efforts at reforming concessions should consider (1) encouraging greater competition in the awarding of concession agreements, including eliminating preferential rights of renewal, and (2) under what circumstances it would be appropriate to provide opportunities for the land management agencies to retain at least a portion of their concession fees.
+In addition, some concession reform proposals have suggested removing possessory interest-the right of concessioners in the Park Service to be compensated for facilities constructed or acquired on federal lands.
+At issue are the costs of acquiring concessioner-owned facilities relative to the benefits realized by having greater control through government ownership of facilities.